 I discovered Compagnie de Provence in Paris a few years back.
 Their bottles and branding are beautiful but also their scents are lovely for the home.
 I purchased a set of these at the Nordstrom Anniversary Sale and I already want backups when these finish.
 It is a simple way to add an upgrade to your kitchen or guest bathroom.
 I am currently loving the Rose scent right now.

 I am all about good skincare.
 Caudalie is one of my favorite French brands.
 Their instant detox mask is a favorite of mine and one of the brand’s best sellers.
-It fills about half of my bathroom shelves and I can’t live without their lip balm, I have one in each bag.
+It fills about half of my bathroom shelves, and I can’t live without their lip balm, I have one in each bag.
 If you have the chance to get a facial at Caudalie, I highly recommend it!
-I love that their products are all-natural and it is an approachable price point.
+I love that their products are all-natural, and it is an approachable price point.

 It is no secret that Sisley is one of my favorite skincare and makeup brands.
 I use it daily for my cleanser, masks, and mascara.
 A little goes a long way and I have seen great results.
 Favorite products include their so intense mascara, their Sisley Hair Rituel serum, exfoliating mask, and eye mask (I never fly without it) I love their lipstick twists too!

-Mustela has always been my go-to baby gift for friends and family that have new kids.
-It is something fun and different to bring to a baby shower or send to a new mom.
+Mustela has always been my go-to baby gift for friends and family who have new kids.
+It is fun and different to bring to a baby shower or send to a new mom.
 The products are made in France from natural ingredients.
 The lotion smells so good and it was fun to bring something home from Paris for the kids.
 You can find this available directly from their website or on Nordstrom, Amazon, and Target.

 *This post does include affiliate links that help contribute to my coffee and croissant research fund.
 Merci!